 Different Strategies and Cultures Matter

-Our organizational alignment research found that the combination of different strategies and cultures at work accounts for 71% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, and employee engagement.
+Our organizational alignment research found that the combination of different strategies and corporate cultures accounts for 71% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, and employee engagement.
 So we thought we would take on the Coke vs. Pepsi challenge in terms of strategy and culture.
 Not as thirst quenching, but interesting to us none the less.

 Let’s start with some definitions.